 The Legend of Edgar 1.36

 TBFTSS: The Pandoran War - Amiga OS4 Port

 Note: this tutorial series builds upon the ones that came before it.
 If you aren't familiar with the previous tutorials, or the prior ones of this series, you should read those first.

 This tutorial will explain how to add and control a character on a basic 2D map.
-Unpack the code and then type make to build.
+Extract the archive, run cmake CMakeLists.txt, followed by make to build.
 Once compiling is finished type ./ppp04 to run the code.

 A 1280 x 720 window will open, with a series of coloured squares displayed over a light blue background.
 Pete, the player character, will drop to the ground from the top-left of the screen.
 He can be controlled using A and D to move him left and right, and using I to jump.
 Pressing Space will reset Pete to the starting point.
 If you're not fond of these controls, they can be easily changed in player.c.
 Black squares with white outlines are entities that Pete can stand on.
 Close the window by clicking on the window's close button.

 Allowing Pete to interact with other entities is quite a simple task.
 First, we should define some flags to help with our collision detection and response.
 In defs.h we'll add a few:

 These will be used to specify things like whether the entity is affected by gravity and if it's solid (meaning that it will block movement).
 With those done, we can move onto entities.c and make some changes.
 The first function we'll update is move: